Overview

 Rivestack HA clusters use Patroni for automatic failover and cluster management.
 When a primary node fails, a replica is promoted within seconds — no manual intervention required.Architecture

-- 2 HAProxy load balancers — route connections to the correct node with a floating VIP (Virtual IP)
+- 2 load balancers — route connections to the correct node with a floating VIP (Virtual IP)

 - etcd — distributed consensus store for leader election